-- Count from any given number in whole number steps and decimal number steps, extending beyond zero when counting backwards; relate the numbers to their position on a number line - Explain what each digit represents in whole numbers and numbers with up to two/three decimal places, and partition these numbers - Use sequences to scale numbers up or down; solve problems involving proportions of quantities and measurements, e.g. decrease quantities in a recipe designed to feed a number people - Express a smaller whole number as a fraction of a larger one; find equivalent fractions, including equivalent improper fractions and mixed numbers; relate fractions to their decimal representations - Understand percentage as the number of parts in every 100 and express tenths and hundredths as percentages - Secure knowledge of number facts that can be recalled quickly and used and applied appropriately - Use knowledge of place value and addition and subtraction of three digit numbers to derive sums and differences, doubles and halves of decimals, e.g. 6.5 ± 2.7, halve 5.6, double 0.34 - Recall quickly multiplication facts up to 12×12 , use to multiply pairs of multiples of 10 and 100 and derive quickly corresponding division facts - Identify pairs of factors of whole numbers and find common multiples, e.g. for 6 and 9 - Use knowledge of number facts, place value and rounding to estimate and to check calculations
+- Count from any given number in whole number steps and decimal number steps, extending beyond zero when counting backwards; relate the numbers to their position on a number line - Explain what each digit represents in whole numbers and numbers with up to two/three decimal places, and partition these numbers - Use sequences to scale numbers up or down; solve problems involving proportions of quantities and measurements, e.g. decrease quantities in a recipe designed to feed a number people - Express a smaller whole number as a fraction of a larger one; find equivalent fractions, including equivalent improper fractions and mixed numbers; relate fractions to their decimal representations - Secure knowledge of number facts that can be recalled quickly and used and applied appropriately - Use knowledge of place value and addition and subtraction of three digit numbers to derive sums and differences, doubles and halves of decimals, e.g. 6.5 ± 2.7 , halve 5.6, double 0.34 - Recall quickly multiplication facts up to 12×12 , use to multiply pairs of multiples of 10 and 100 and derive quickly corresponding division facts - Identify pairs of factors of whole numbers and find common multiples, - Use knowledge of number facts, place value and rounding to estimate and to check calculations